Difference Between an Adult, Infant and a child CPR

 The infant CPR technique differs from adult and child CPR.
 The ratio of chest compression to rescue breath is 30:2, and the depth of chest compression is 1.5cm.
 When performing CPR on an infant, the following steps should be followed:

-- Begin chest compressions: Place two fingers on the center of the infant’s chest (on the breastbone) and press down firmly, compressing the chest about 1/2 inch (1.25 centimeters) for infants.
+4. Begin chest compressions: Place two fingers on the center of the infant’s chest (on the breastbone) and press down firmly, compressing the chest up to the recommended depth of compression for infants, which is 1/2 inch (1.25 centimeters).

-You also need to learn about the breaking of ribs during CPR to minimize the further casualties.
+You also need to learn about the breaking of ribs during CPR to minimize further casualties.

 How to determine the appropriate CPR technique for different age groups?